macromorgan/chip-debroot/deb_files/etc/modprobe.d/README.md

 Add your modprobe parameters here.
-By default I blacklist the w1_gpio module because it causes issues with kernels >= 5.14 (possibly earlier, I didn't test earlier revisions than 5.10 which worked).
+By default I disable powersaving on the wifi interface because it causes stability issues (at least I'm mostly sure that is the root cause and this is the fix...).